saumyap24/aws-solutions-architect-associate-notes/README.md

 # AWS-Solutions-Architect-Associate-notes
+This is a collection of study material and follows through guidelines of the AWS Certified Solutions Architect - Associate exam (SAA-C03) exam.
 These notes helped to revise before the certification exam

 # Exam Guide
 |Domain |% of Exam |